Has your doctor warned you about the dangers of sleeping on your back during pregnancy?

 Pillows will be your new best friends!
 There are a ton of pillows to choose from.
 Some are made specifically for pregnant women, while others can be used for multiple purposes.

 Here are some types we suggest that can help make you feel comfy and cozy:

 - C-Shaped: Yes, this pillow looks like a giant letter C, and it will hug the heck out of you.
 Most women use the one part of the C to rest their head, and they wrap their legs around the lower portion of the curve.
 It’s like having two pillows in one!

 - U-Shaped: This pillow looks similar to the C-shape we mentioned, but its edges extend out further.
 Therefore, instead of wrapping yourself in it, you use the broad base to rest your head, and you can wrap your knees and feet around the opposite side.

-- Wedge: You’ll love these for propping your head up, especially if you have congestion.
+- Wedge: You’ll love wedge pillows for propping your head up, especially if you have congestion.
 These pillows are also fantastic for sitting on the couch or in bed to watch television.

 - Bean-shaped: These look like travel airplane pillows but larger.
 What we love about this cushion is its versatility.
 It supports you while you’re resting and also doubles as a nursing pillow or a resting spot for little one.